By Linda Burkle, PhD

 Prior to his departure from office, President Trump announced the withdrawal of most U.S. troops by September 11, 2021, ending a twenty-year presence in Afghanistan.
 Once in office, Joe Biden accelerated that withdrawal timetable to the end of August.
 However, all troops, except for a contingent at the embassy, were flown out on July 5th during the night without informing their Afghan counterparts.

-As of August 12, 2021, the U.S. Embassy began evacuating personnel amidst the rapidly deteriorating conditions and growing threat of Taliban encroachment on Kabul.
+As of August 12, 2021, the U.S. Embassy began evacuating personnel amidst the rapidly deteriorating conditions and the growing threat of Taliban encroachment on Kabul.
 Biden deployed 6,000 troops to assist with the evacuation.
 According to U.S. government sources, the Taliban had already closed off the roads surrounding the city, essentially laying siege to the inhabitants.
 By Sunday, August 15, the Taliban had seized control of Kabul; Afghan President Ashraf Ghandi and his Cabinet fled the country for Dubai.
-Widespread fear, panic and chaos erupted as people converged upon the airport desperate to leave the country.
+Widespread fear, panic, and chaos erupted as people converged upon the airport, desperate to leave the country.
 Some even clung to planes taking off and fell to their death.
 The evacuation plan was disrupted and later resumed, with the intent to get all Americans out as well as those Afghans who had worked with the U.S.

 In preparation for the U.S. military withdrawal, Congress had expanded the number of Special Immigrant Visas (SIVs) from 10,000 to 18,000 available for Afghans who have worked with the US military.
 This number does include their family members who also need to be evacuated.
 They face the most danger as the Taliban knows who they are and are intent on retaliation by means of torture and even murder.
 Additionally, because 49 percent of SIV applicants were from outside of the Kabul area, these approximately 40,000 Afghans from rural areas may not make it through numerous Taliban checkpoints to extraction points.
 Some additional applicants will be transported to other countries awaiting SIV application processing.
 The U.S. government specifically asked Qatar and Kuwait to provide a temporary home to about 10,000 Afghans who worked with either U.S. or allied forces.